sequenceiq/blog/source/_posts/2014-08-05-launch-docker-containers-on-azure.markdown

 ---

 Two weeks ago we have open sourced our cloud agnostic and Docker based Hadoop as a Service API - called [Cloudbreak](http://sequenceiq.com/cloudbreak).
-The first public beta version supports Amazon’s AWS and Microsoft’s Azure, while we are already wrapping up a few new cloud provider integration.
+The first public beta version supports Amazon’s AWS and Microsoft’s Azure, while we are already wrapping up a few new cloud provider integrations.

 While there is some documentation about running Docker containers on Amazon, there is no detailed description about running Docker on the Azure cloud.
 With this blog post we would like to shed some light on it - recently there have been lots of announcements from Microsoft about Docker support (Azure CLI, Kubernetes, libswarm) but they are either not finished yet or are not ready to build a robust platform on top.